alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The controlled project URL must be real, accurate, publicly accessible, and connected to the confirmed project.

-The controlled project URL must be controlled by the creator, founder, organization, or project requesting Anchor Confirmation.
+The controlled project URL must be controlled by the project, creator, founder, organization, registered business entity, or real human contact connected to the request.

 The controlled project URL is the public location where the confirmed project can display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.

 The controlled project URL must match the official confirmation record.

+The controlled project URL must display, cite, or point to the verified source-line with the confirmed project name attached.

 A copied project name without the matching controlled project URL does not create Anchor Confirmation.